-Funds received by reporting entities from non-residents in any currency or from residents in foreign currency on a trust basis represent international liabilities that fall into the category of loans and deposits.
+Funds received by reporting entities on a trust basis represent international liabilities that fall into the category of loans and deposits.
 Funds on-lent or deposited on a trust basis in reporting entities' own name, but on behalf of third parties, with non-residents in any currency or with residents in foreign currency, represent international assets which also fall into the category of loans and deposits.
-In addition, international securities issued by reporting entities in their own name but on behalf of third parties, or funds invested on a trust basis in international securities and held in the reporting entities' own name but on behalf of third parties that should be included in the categories of 'debt securities' and 'other' assets and liabilities as described below.
-Trustee business as described above with residents in AUD should also be reported.
+In addition, international securities issued by reporting entities in their own name but on behalf of third parties, or funds invested on a trust basis in international securities and held in the reporting entities' own name but on behalf of third parties, represent international assets and liabilities that should be included in the categories of 'debt securities' and 'other' assets and liabilities as described above.
+Trustee business with residents in AUD should also be reported.